 4. Navel Tuck

 The styles just get better, easier, and smarter.
+They are perfect for tucking in a shirt made of lightweight cotton poplin cloth.
+You may also go for an oversized shirt made of linen fabric for a casual style.
 In case you haven’t noticed, all the tucks take less than a minute from start to finish because lazy geese like me always resort to such hacks.
 Anyway, if you want to show off a bit of your midriff or just look like an uptown girl, try the navel tuck.

 How To Do It